Portal North Bridge: Funding

 In October 2015, a $16 million TIGER grant was awarded for use to support early construction activities such as realignment of a 138kV transmission monopole, constructing a temporary fiber optic cable pole line, building a finger pier construction access structure, a service access road and a 560-foot retaining wall.
 The work was completed in February 2019.

 As of 2016, the expected schedule was for engineering phase to begin in 2017 and revenue service to start in 2024.
 In May 2017, NJ Transit awarded a contract to carry out this work.
 In June 2017, the Gateway Development Corporation formally applied for federal funding for the project.
 The Federal Transit Administration (FTA) approved the Environmental Impact Statement for the replacement bridge in August 2017.
-Construction on the first of two replacement bridges began in October 2017.
+Preliminary construction and preparation work for the first of two replacement bridges began in October 2017.
 Amtrak has estimated the cost of the bridge's replacement to be $1.5 billion.

 Jersey City, which owns a 14 acre parcel originally earmarked for preservation and recreation, will sell it to make way for construction of the bridge.

 In June 2018, the State of New Jersey approved $600 million in bonds to finance the project.
 Despite state funding, the federal government withheld funds for the project.
 On June 24, 2019, the state governments of New York and New Jersey passed legislation to create the bi-state Gateway Development Commission, whose job it is to oversee the planning, funding, and construction of the rail tunnels and bridges of Gateway Program.
 In September 2019, NJ Transit submitted a revised plan to the federal government clarifying the "local" contribution, which includes funding from Pennsylvania, New Jersey, New York, and Amtrak.

 On February 10, 2020, the replacement project was upgraded to "medium-high" priority by the FTA, thereby becoming eligible for funding under the Capital Investment Grants Program.
 Despite his skepticism of the Gateway Program, President Donald Trump signaled that he would not stand in the way of the Portal Bridge Replacement Project after dinner with New Jersey Governor Phil Murphy.
 In early July 2020, the FTA approved $767 million in funding for the project.
 In late May, Amtrak received $55 million from the same agency for the replacement bridge.